 Tyaga literally means “abandonment,” the turning from all that hinders the realization of the Self.
 In the Gita, tyaga means renunciation in the sense of the relinquishment of the fruit of action.
 Sri Ramakrishna said “What is the message of the Gita?
 It is what happens when you repeat it ten times.
 If Gita is repeated ten times it comes to sound like tagi [tyagi–one who renounces].
 This is the teaching of the Gita–‘Oh man, try to realize God by giving up everything.’
 Be he a holy man [sadhu] or a worldly man, he has to give up all attachment from the mind.”
 Again we see that this is primarily psychological.
-One of the saddest sights in India are the many men who thought that they need only not have a job and wander around in gerua clothes to be sannyasis–tyagis.
-Now they have found it is not so, but are trapped, and go here and there intent on nothing but food and shelter, becoming daily more and more materialistically minded.
+One of the saddest sights in India are the many men who thought that they need only wander around in gerua clothes to be sannyasis–tyagis.
+Now they have found it is not so, but are trapped and go here and there intent on nothing but food and shelter, becoming daily more and more materialistically minded.
 What their next life will be, who can say?
-But it will not be a step up.
+But this one will likely not be a step up.

-Now Krishna begins the answer to Arjuna’s query: “The relinquishment of actions prompted by desire the sages understand as sannyasa.
-The relinquishment of the fruit of all action the wise declare to be tyaga” (18:2).
+The Holy Lord said: The renunciation of actions arising from desire the sages understand as sannyasa.
+The abandonment of the fruits of all action the wise declare to be tyaga (18:2).

 Vyasa presents these two to us because total consistency is necessary for success in spiritual pursuit.
 As Jesus said in aphorism twenty-two of the Gospel of Thomas: “When you make the inside like the outside and the outside like the inside, and the above like the below,… then will you enter the kingdom.”